casperholders/casperdata/README.md

 # Bugs

 - Casper JS SDK doesn't support all types conversion to toBytes for now so some deploy can't be parsed.
-(70~ in testnet & 2~ in mainnet)
+(70~ in testnet & 2~ in mainnet).
+The next release of the software will self-heal when the SDK will support those types.

 # Next features